Challenges and Prize Competitions

 1. Over the observed period, the benchmark agencies offered 3.5 times as many tech challenges as the environmental agencies.

-2. Environmental agencies offered 0 technology challenges in 2024, down from 2.5 per agency in 2021.
+2. Environmental agencies offered 1 technology challenge in the first half of 2025, down from 2.5 per agency in 2021.

 3. As we’ve seen in other indicators, Field agencies are lagging behind on technology challenges, with the exception of the Bureau of Reclamation, which leads all environmental agencies with 11 technology challenges offered in this window.